mkobycheva/airflow-telephony-pipeline/README.md

 ---

-## Data
+## ☎️ Data
 - JSON telephony files can be found in `include` folder
 - DuckDB database is attached in `include` folder as well; here are my queries:
 <img src="./images/image5.png" width="500" />
-- MySQL queries for table creation are also added to the repo
+- MySQL queries for table creation are also added to the repo: `airflow_mysql_table creation.sql`

 ---